All Products

 2025-08-27 11:02:09,429 - dashscope - speech_synthesizer.py - on_message - 454 - DEBUG - <<<recv {"header":{"task_id":"62ebb7d6cb0a4080868f0edb######","event":"result-generated","attributes":{}},"payload":{"output":{"sentence":{"words":[]}},"usage":{"characters":15}}}

-Click to see how to enable logging
+Click to view how to enable logging

-• For Windows: $env:DASHSCOPE_LOGGING_LEVEL="debug"
+• Windows: $env:DASHSCOPE_LOGGING_LEVEL="debug"

-• For Linux/macOS: export DASHSCOPE_LOGGING_LEVEL=debug
+• Linux/macOS: export DASHSCOPE_LOGGING_LEVEL=debug

 Troubleshooting

-Q: How to get a Request ID?
+Q: How do I get the Request ID?

-Get it in the following two ways:
+You can retrieve it in one of the following two ways:

 Q: Why does the SSML feature fail?

-2. Ensure that the model parameter is cosyvoice-v2.
+1. Ensure that the scope is correct.

-3. Install the latest version of the DashScope SDK.
+2. Ensure that you have installed the latest version of the DashScope SDK.

 Q: Why can't the audio be played?

-Common tools and libraries that support streaming playback include FFmpeg, PyAudio (Python), AudioFormat (Java), and MediaSource (JavaScript).
+Common tools and libraries that support streaming playback include ffmpeg, pyaudio (Python), AudioFormat (Java), and MediaSource (JavaScript).

 Q: Why does the audio playback stutter?